 - Short term furnished accommodation is widely available in most cities but is charged at a premium and so is better for stays of 1 week – 3 months maximum.
 Make sure to check if there are additional costs for internet usage and car parking.

 - To search for rental properties and prices in your preferred area look at www.realestate.com.au or www.domain.com.au .In some states you may also find www.rent.com.au and www.realestateview.com.au useful.
-Rental house prices can fluctuate and in the year to June 2015 had increased in Sydney, Melbourne, Hobart and Adelaide, remained flat in Brisbane and Canberra, and had decreased in Perth and Darwin.
-Sydney rental houses are actually experiencing the greatest rental rise for 5 years with a median jump of 3.9%.
-Eastern suburbs' house rents are up by 8.3% and Eastern suburbs up by 5.6%.
-Apartments in Sydney's south grew by a whopping 4.5%.
+Rental house prices can fluctuate and in the year to June 2017 had increased in Sydney, Melbourne, Hobart , Canberra and Adelaide, dropped slightly in Brisbane, and had decreased substantially in Perth and Darwin.
+Sydney rental houses are actually experiencing the greatest rental rise for 5 years with a median jump of 4.9%.
+Melbourne properties grew by 4.4%.
 With this kind of rental growth it is worth having a look at a variety of suburbs.